mauricioaznar/nestjs-s-todo/README.md

 * Maybe rename notes to logs
 * templates inside an app to another name
 * change app-variant to another name (universe, realm, module, programs!!, channel)
-* group folders inside of (templates)? according to their similarity
+* group folders inside (templates)? according to their similarity
 * add an (app-variant)? to each grouping (app-variant)?